rogerbinns/apsw/doc/async.rst

 * Sending calls from the event loop to the worker thread with awaitable results
 * Checking deadlines and cancellations
-* Running coroutines in the event loop, and providing their results
+* Forwarding coroutines in the event loop, and providing their results
 * Stopping the worker thread when told about database close

 Although it seems like a lot, they are around 50 lines of code, and